bantolov/RhetosWorkshop/Day4/day4.md

 * Creating a new class library project (a new DLL) for custom concepts as a part of your application.
 * **Demonstrate** adding a new Visual Studio project for implementing custom DSL concepts:
-    In the same solution with the existing Rhetos application (Bookstore.Service), add the class library project with .NET Framework, named "Bookstore.Concepts".
+    In the same solution with the existing Rhetos application (Bookstore.Service), add the class library project with .NET Framework, named "Bookstore.RhetosExtensions".
-    In the Rhetos application add a project reference to the Bookstore.Concepts project, in order to use the custom concepts during build.
+    In the Rhetos application add a project reference to the Bookstore.RhetosExtensions project, in order to use the custom concepts during build.
-    Add "Rhetos.CommonConcepts" NuGet package to the Bookstore.Concepts project.
+    Add "Rhetos.CommonConcepts" NuGet package to the Bookstore.RhetosExtensions project.
 * Rhetos concept development
   * **Demonstrate** development of new concept "LastModifiedTime" with code generator on the example from the previous workshop topic "Low-level object model concepts".